ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   :width: 700
   :align: left

   Example of browsing the Pfam database.
-A paginated list of all available Pfam enties is displayed.
+A paginated list of all available Pfam entries is displayed.
 A **Search box** appears on top of this list.

 2. After selecting **Search + By text**, a larger text box is shown in the center of the page.